top of page

 Rachel Collins offers both 2-day workshops and 9-week classes in watercolor for painters of all levels, from beginning through advanced, in fall, winter and spring terms.
 At present all her classes are in person at The Art League in Alexandria, VA.

-Please scroll down for information for a complete listing of the workshops and classes Rachel is offering during the remainder of the 2023-24 academic year.
+Please scroll down for information about the workshops and classes Rachel is offering for the fall and winter terms of the 2025-26 academic year.

 Registration for all classes is through The Art League: